 What is a mining claim and what are the general rules?

 Let’s start with some useful links.
-I’ll go over the concepts that are relevant for this article for now, but I recommend to give these resources a look for your awareness.
+I’ll go over the concepts that are relevant for this article, but I recommend to give these resources a look for your learning and awareness.

+How claims are filed.
 The abridged process to establish a claim is the claimant must provide appropriate paperwork to both the County and then the BLM with who is claiming the land and where they are wanting to claim.
 The BLM will verify that the claim can be created and then they will activate it.
 Once the claim is active the land must be clearly marked by the claimant with physical corner boundary posts such that anyone interested can find the claimed area.
-You are creating your prospecting map to help you discover the borders of the claims around the area you want to prospect to ensure you don’t mineral trespass.
+Why is this process important to the rockhound?
+You are creating your prospecting map using the “where” defined in the claim’s paperwork.
+This will help you discover when out prospecting the borders of any claims to ensure you don’t mineral trespass.

-Now is a good time to answer the question you may be thinking “I have no surveying experience, will I be able to do this mapping?”
+Tip from Dave: Now is a good time to answer the question you may be thinking “I have no surveying experience, will I be able to do this mapping?”
 It is important to realize that “good enough” applies to this process.
-We are just trying to find the general vicinity of the claims borders using our map (like the general hillside the corner posts are on), then when we are hiking around we’ll discover the actual posts.
+We are just trying to find the general vicinity of the claims borders using our map (like the general are of the hillside the corner posts are on), then when we are hiking around we’ll discover the actual posts.
 I’ve found that being as close as possible is good, but being exact isn’t necessary.
-No professional survey certification required!
+Thus, no professional survey certification required!

 Enough introduction, let’s get to it.
 To create a prospecting map, I go through the following steps:

-Tools that you will need for this step are two BLM applications available for free on the internet:
+Tools that you will need for this step are one, or maybe two, BLM applications available for free on the internet:

 - BLM Claim Map: The Mineral & Land Records System (MLRS): https://mlrs.blm.gov/s/research-map